 It’s always good to get off to a strong start from the power perspective at the beginning of a new season.
 Sometimes that means hitting home runs early and often.
 There have been nine teams to homer in at least 12 straight games to start a season.
-The record is 20 straight by this year's Mariners (ongoing), who broke the previous record of 14 set by the 2002 Indians.
+The record is 20 straight by the 2019 Mariners, who smashed the previous record of 14 set by the 2002 Indians.

-The 2019 season was the first time in Major League history that two teams homered in at least 10 straight to start the season -- with the Dodgers doing so in 10 straight and Seattle now at 20.
-The Mariners tied the '02 Indians' record on Mitch Haniger's go-ahead solo shot in the top of the ninth inning last Wednesday in Kansas City, and broke it on Dee Gordon's solo shot there on Thursday afternoon.
-Now into the next week, the streak is still going.
+The 2019 season was the first time in Major League history that two teams homered in at least 10 straight to start the season -- with the Dodgers doing so in 10 straight and Seattle in 20.

 Here’s a look at the most consecutive games with a home run to start a season:

-1) 2019 Mariners -- 20 straight -- active streak: The Mariners have played 20 games this season, and they’ve homered in each of them.
-They hit two homers in their Opening Day game in Japan against the A’s, one of 11 times this season Seattle has produced multiple big flies.
-Jay Bruce has led the way with eight home runs.
-Daniel Vogelbach has six, Mitch Haniger and Edwin Encarnacion have five, and Tim Beckham and Domingo Santana have four each.
-Ryon Healy and Omar Narvaez have three, while Gordon, Murphy, Mallex Smith, and Dylan Moore each have one.
+1) 2019 Mariners -- 20 straight: The Mariners hit two homers in their Opening Day game in Japan against the A’s, one of 11 times Seattle produced multiple big flies out of its first 20 games.
+Jay Bruce led the way with eight home runs during that span, Daniel Vogelbach had six, Mitch Haniger and Edwin Encarnacion had five, and Tim Beckham and Domingo Santana had four each to lead the charge.

-The Mariners have saved their streak in the late innings twice already this week.
-On Monday, Encarnacion and Narvaez's back-to-back homers in the eighth inning kept it alive.
-On Tuesday, Bruce's homer in the eighth did the same, and gave Seattle a Major League-leading 42 home runs.
+The Mariners saved their streak in the late innings twice more than once.
+On April 15, Encarnacion and Omar Narvaez's back-to-back homers in the eighth inning extended it to 19 games.
+On April 16, Bruce's homer in the eighth pushed it to 20, and gave Seattle a Major League-leading 42 home runs.
+Finally, the next day, the Indians shut out the M's, 1-0.

 2) 2002 Indians -- 14 straight: The Indians set the record with 14 straight games with a home run to start the 2002 season.
 Perhaps unsurprisingly, they went 11-3 in that stretch.
 The home run barrage was led by Matt Lawton, who had five during the streak.
 The only other Indians batter with more than two in that span was Jim Thome, who knocked four.
 In all, 10 Indians players hit at least one home run during the stretch, with Russell Branyan, Ellis Burks, Travis Fryman and Omar Vizquel hitting two each and Brady Anderson, Milton Bradley, Einar Diaz and Ricky Gutierrez each hitting one.
 Cleveland hit 21 home runs across those 14 games.